tillson/git-hound/README.md

 Knowing the pattern for a specific service's API keys enables you to search GitHub for these keys.
 You can then pipe matches for your custom key regex into your own script to test the API key against the service and to identify the at-risk account.

-`echo "api.halcorp.biz" | githound --dig-files --dig-commits --many-results --regex-file halcorp-api-regexes.txt --results-only | python halapitester.py`
+`echo "api.halcorp.biz" | githound --dig-files --dig-commits --many-results --rules halcorp-api-regexes.txt --results-only | python halapitester.py`

 For detecting future API key leaks, GitHub offers [Push Token Scanning](https://help.github.com/en/articles/about-token-scanning) to immediately detect API keys as they are posted.